Classical Riding & Positive Learning Creating Happy Horses and Happy Riders!

 Brandy is a Paint mare who has a huge fan club at Fox Run Farm.
 She is dependable, patient and kind and has taught countless people, young and old, to ride.
 She loves to trail ride and also shows at our farm in dressage and lower level jumping.
 She and one of our students won the inaugural Fox Run Farm Musical Kur Classic.
 She belongs to Ms. Stacey Nelson who has kindly retired her here so she can continue to make riding dreams come true.

-Paso’s is a pretty black Thoroughbred race horse, who raced in Puerto Rico for many years.
-When he was retired, he was purchased to be a school horse at our farm.
-When he first arrived, one of our Puerto Tican student‘s family used to come speak Spanish to him so he wouldn’t feel lonely.
+Paso is a pretty, black Thoroughbred ex-racehorse who raced in Puerto Rico for many years.
+When he was retired, we purchased him to be a school horse at our farm.
+When he first arrived, one of our Puerto Rican student‘s family used to come speak Spanish to him so he wouldn’t feel lonely.
 That began a love affair that resulted in him being purchased by the McClellan family.
 They now share him with our students and he teaches lessons.
 Paso is a very sweet, albeit lazy, fellow who loves attention and treats!

 Curly is our resident gentle giant.
 A 17 hand Thoroughbred, he is a son of the famous Curlin.
 As luck would have it, he didn’t race but was used as a pony horse at the racetrack.
 He now teaches lessons and is so patient and quiet that he is an excellent beginners’ horse.
 Young and old, little and big, beginner or not, students love Curly and his teddy bear persona.
 Despite his size, he doesn’t like to jump but you will find him in every dressage show at the farm!

 Zion is a Dutch Warmblood gelding who belongs to Sean Wallace.
-He is a very nice dressage horse and is great at helping dressage students learn lateral work and how to ride from your leg.
-He isn’t going to offer to work hard as he is on the lazy side but willl rewards of students greatly when they are correct.
-He is gentle and loves attention and we also use him for unmounted lessons.
+He is a lovely dressage horse and is great at helping dressage students learn lateral work and how to ride from one’s leg.
+He is a bit on the lazy side but will reward students greatly when they ride correctly.
+He is gentle and loves attention and we also use him fmri teach unmounted lessons.

 Copyright @ 2024 Fox Run Farm Privacy Policy